ItsDrike/itsdrike.com/content/posts/software-licenses.md

 they live in a country which doesn't respect copyright, but again, that's very rare).
 Even though I'm sure most people with projects like these don't actually have the intention to sue it's contributors, authors of these projects technically could.
-That's a bit unexpected for the contributors and it could make contributing to projects like these a bit scary, and it would certainly discourage many people from not just contributing, but possible also using this project.
+That's a bit unexpected for the contributors and it could make contributing to projects like these a bit scary, and it would certainly discourage many people from not just contributing, but possibly also using this project at all.

 **Some great websites:**
 - There is a [page from GitHub](https://choosealicense.com/) that may help you pick the correct license for your